neumino/neumino.github.io/movies.md

-### A Futile and Stupid Gesture
+### Early Man
-*Released on 2018-01-24, vote average 8.2*
+*Released on 2018-01-26, vote average 2.6*

-The National Lampoon name became globally recognized after the monumental success of Animal House—but before the glory days, it was a scrappy yet divinely subversive magazine and radio show that introduced the world to comedic geniuses like Bill Murray, Chevy Chase, John Belushi, and Gilda Radner.
-The driving force behind National Lampoon was Doug Kenney (Will Forte), and his truly wild and crazy story unfolds in A Futile and Stupid Gesture from Harvard to Hollywood to Caddyshack and beyond.
+Set at the dawn of time, when dinosaurs and woolly mammoths roamed the earth, Early Man tells the story of how one plucky caveman unites his tribe against a mighty enemy and saves the day!

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/33dztfqRu_k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xwp8betWIiM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>